learn-co-students/ruby-lecture-reading-error-messages-ruby-intro-000/README.md

 1. Open this lab.

 2. Run `learn` from the root of the lab's directory.
 You should see a lot of red — this is okay!
-Tests have failed, and now we can fix them.
+Tests have failed, and now we can fix them.ls

   * Read the errors.
 Scroll through the entire output to get a sense of what the failures are trying to tell you.
 What does ``expected no Exception, got #<NameError: undefined local variable or method `hello_world' for main:Object> with backtrace`` mean?
 How can we fix it?